ShaikhBorhanUddin/Brazilian_E_Commerce_Data_Analysis/README.md

 </div>

 ## How to Use
-1. Clone the Repository

    Begin by cloning this repository to your local machine using:
 ```bash
 git clone https://github.com/ShaikhBorhanUddin/Brazilian_E_Commerce_Data_Analysis.git
 ```
-2. Set Up the PostgreSQL Database

    Create a new PostgreSQL database and import the provided SQL schema to initialize the necessary tables.

-3. Load the Dataset

 Populate the database by importing the corresponding CSV files into their respective tables.
 This can be done using PostgreSQL’s COPY command or your preferred database management tool.

-4. Execute Analytical Queries

 Navigate to the sql_queries directory to run pre-written SQL scripts or craft your own to uncover valuable business insights from the data.

 ## Tools & Technologies